EnriqueKhai/Chameleon/README.md

 have your own secret communication channel!

 Also, you can hide all sorts of stuff from the FBI!
-Why you would do that is beyond me, though if by happenstance you ever find yourself needing to do that please do not contact me...
+Why you would do that is beyond me, though if by happenstance you ever find such a need please do not contact me...